tiyajp/hydejack-starter-kit/example/_posts/2019-07-22-beauty-of-Go.md

 Go intentionally leaves out many features of modern OOP languages:

-a) No classes.
+1. No classes.
 Every thing is divided into packages only.
 Go has only structs instead of classes.
-b) Does not support inheritance.
+1. Does not support inheritance.
 That will make code easy to modify.
 In other languages like Java/Python, if the class ABC inherits class XYZ and you make some changes in class XYZ, then that may produce some side effects in other classes that inherit XYZ.
 By removing inheritance, Go makes it easy to understand the code also (as there is no super class to look at while looking at a piece of code).
-c) No constructors.
+1. No constructors.
-d) No annotations.
+1. No annotations.
-e) No generics.
+1.No generics.
-f) No exceptions.
+1. No exceptions.

 ####  #2 Portable
 > Go is a compiled language.Since the code gets directly compiled to machine code, therefore, the binaries become portable.
 Portability here means that you can pick up the binary from your machine (let’s say Linux, x86–64) and directly run that on your server (if your server is also running Linux on a x86–64 architecture).